The Ultimate GTM Checklist: B2B SaaS Edition

 Competition and Demand

 Understanding your competitors and the general demand for your new product is part of a powerful go-to-market strategy.
-This is because understanding what the current market looks like can help you gauge how your product will fit in.
-Moreover, it can give you insights into whether your target audience will demand it and how competitors may view your product.
+Understanding the current market can help you gauge how your product will fit in.
+It can give you insights into whether your target audience will demand it and how competitors may view your product.

 Distribution

 Distribution focuses on how your product will reach your target market upon launch.
-If your offering involves a product, will you sell it in a store, or through a third party?
-On a similar note, if it’s a service, what (online) mediums are you going to sell it through?
+If your offering involves a product, will you sell it in a store or through a third party?
+Similarly, what (online) mediums will you sell it through if it’s a service?

 The distribution aspect of your product launch mustn’t be an afterthought.
-This is because your offered delivery methods affect the cost of the product.
-Ultimately, this impacts the demand for your product as well.
-As such, you should carefully assess which direct and indirect distribution channels you’re going to choose.
+Your offered delivery methods affect the product’s cost, ultimately impacting demand.
+As such, you should carefully assess which direct and indirect distribution channels you choose.

 go to market strategy template